 You have participation requirements if both of the following apply:

 - you are younger than 35 and meet other rules.

 How to meet your requirements

-To meet your requirements, you need to do all the things in your Job Plan or Participation Plan.
-This applies if you’re engaged in any of the following:
+To meet your requirements, you need to do all the things you’ve agreed to do in your Job Plan.

 Keep in mind, you must report your and your partner’s income before we can make your first payment.

 If your Centrelink online account is linked to myGov you can check your reporting dates online.

 You can also use the Express Plus Centrelink mobile app.